devleaks/cockpitdecks-docs/docs/Resources.md

 Documentation of the aircraft decks can be placed in the folder `deckconfig/docs` or in the folder  `deckconfig/resources` in a textual form (including markdown), or as PDF.

+# Decks

+A particular aircraft allows for definition of particular decks.
+The deck definition is a special Yaml file that describes the deck capabilities and, optionally, for virtual decks, the layout of the buttons on the deck.

+Please refer to the particular section on [[Deck Internals#Deck Type|Deck Types]] for details.

 # Yaml

 All configuration files are Yaml formatted.
 Yaml is simple, structured, and readable.